kean/articles/2021-03-24-concurrency.markdown

 > Always measure.
 Sending work to the background will often be _slower_ than executing it synchronously on the current thread and synchronizing with locks.
 {:.warning}

-To avoid the excessive number of context switches, Nuke synchronizes[^9] two actors (pipleine and prefetcher) on a single dispatch queue, dropping the number of `queue.async` calls to just one!
+To avoid the excessive number of context switches, Nuke synchronizes[^9] two actors (pipeline and prefetcher) on a single dispatch queue, dropping the number of `queue.async` calls to just one!

 [^9]: The implementation isn't particularly interesting.
 It's just prefetcher calling internal pipeline APIs, which isn't great as it breaks the actor metaphor.
 I'm investigating whether I can generalize it (actor to check which queue it's running on and passing synchronization context between actors?).